 The gleaming coat of arms, Renaissance Revival architecture and imposing brick wall of the Former Royal Mint are familiar to many Melbournians.

-Today, the main building is home to the Hellenic Museum and a series of offices.
-The northern guardhouse is now a bar a restaurant and the southern guardhouse is the base for Working Heritage.
-The Mint Car Park at the rear is a public car park that funds our activities.
+Today, the main building is home to the Hellenic Museum and a series of offices for commercial businesses.
+The northern guardhouse is now a bar and restaurant and the southern guardhouse is the base for Working Heritage.
+The Mint Car Park at the rear of the site is a public car park that funds our activities.

 In its heyday the Royal Mint was many things: a factory, grand public building, family home and tourist attraction.
 Opened in 1872 to manufacture gold coins it was a key institution in the development of Melbourne as a city, Victoria as a colony, and Australia as a nation.